 - occasional care, which is short-term, centre-based care.

-This Australian Government website has information about the different types of child care and about government assistance to help with fees.
-You can search for a child care service near you.
+This Australian Government website has information about different types of child care and about government assistance to help with fees.
+You can search for child care services near you.

 You can also get information from the Child Care Access Hotline:

 TTY service: 133 677, then ask for 1800 670 305 (for hearing-impaired or speech-impaired callers)

 Hours: 8 am-6 pm, Monday-Friday

 Do you want help finding playgroups?

 Playgroups are a great way for small children to practise getting along with others and to try new ways to play.
 They’re good for parents too, with lots of support and social contact in a relaxed, welcoming environment.
 For more information contact Playgroup WA:

 Children who turn four by 30 June can go to kindergarten for four half days a week.
 Then the next year when they turn five, they go to pre-primary, which is five full days.
 Kindergarten and pre-primary programs focus on learning and socialising skills to help get children ready for school.